dec-k/dec-k/README.md

 Hey! 👋

+My current (for fun) projects are:
-Current side-project is [Guildlost](https://guildlost.vercel.app), an incremental idle game built in Svelte and inspired by games like OSRS and Tibia.
+* [Guildlost](https://guildlost.vercel.app), an incremental idle game built in Svelte and inspired by games like OSRS and Tibia.
+* [Minirail](https://minirail.vercel.app), a tiny and simple railway simulator I built for my kid.
+Others might like it too!
+* arcshot - a screenshot utility for firefox which emulates the way the (now shuttered) Arc Browser handles screenshots.

 ---